Releasing A Salmon

 By Jock Monteith 11th August 2021

 In the 70's when I first became involved in Scottish salmon fishing there was no such thing as 'catch & release' and every fish that was caught regardless of its condition was killed which would have caused shock & horror in this day and age.
-Fortunately these days the vast majority of salmon anglers see the sense in returning salmon to ensure healthy future stock levels.
+Fortunately these days the vast majority of salmon anglers see the sense in returning salmon as their contribution to the future of the sport.

 Educating The Older Salmon Fishers

 The above aside there are still a few of the older anglers that cannot get their heads aligned with common sense on this issue.
 All species of wildlife & flora are under threat due to global climate changes (man made or natural) that are currently happening for whatever reasons along with commercial exploitation.
 We are undoubtedly in a different era of environmental uncertainty therefore it is essential that the older fishers get their heads out of the sand and engage their brains properly on this subject as each individual salmon is an important spawner for the future of our beautiful sport.

 Salmon Fishing Catch And Release

 I've heard arguments against 'catch & release' which are based on nothing more than self centred greed for a 'child like' desire to retain one of nature's most iconic creatures.
 My advice to the 'chappers' who are still out there these days is to get with it and gain respect for the species that has enriched your recreational life to such a high degree and release your salmon.
 If you do so you'll gain a much bigger sense of satisfaction from the overall experience of catching one knowing that you've had your sport without killing that salmon's chances of reproducing more exciting moments for you in the future!.

 Playing A Scottish Salmon